 The data collection for the lead lifecycle analysis is comprised of the implementation contractor interview completed in CY2019 and an estimated one to three additional discussions with program stakeholders to finalize details of the analysis.
 In addition, the evaluation team will interview a small sample of building owners and property managers in CY2020 (estimated five interviews) to understand their experience.

+Online Survey of PGL Mail Distributed Self-Installed Kits

+Navigant is conducting an on-line survey of Peoples Gas 2019 mail distributed self-install efficiency kit recipients.
+The survey will collect recipient responses on installation in-service rates and satisfaction.
+Recipients will receive a post card invitation (English and Spanish) to take the survey one month after kit mailing.
+The survey is targeting 100 to 300 respondents when the survey closes on March 31, 2020.

 Annual Program Implementation Check-In

 The evaluation team will conduct an annual program implementation check-in with the program managers and implementers in CY2020.
 The objectives of this meeting are identified below: